vladokuskov/swappnet/README.md

 ### 📫 Like to meet me?

-You can connect with me on [LinkedIn](https://www.linkedin.com/in/vladokuskov/) or write me here - vladokuskov@gmail.com
+You can connect with me on [LinkedIn](https://www.linkedin.com/in/vladokuskov/)

 <em><b>